-Janet is responsible for maintaining chapter and member records and reports, social media, customer service and training for chapters and members, and leading member communications.
-In partnership with the National Director, Janet supports Wild Ones with insight and support for the Wild Ones brand, technology, and marketing initiatives.
+Janet is responsible for providing membership reports, maintaining social media, and serving as the first point of contact for chapter customer service.
+In partnership with the National Director, Janet provides the organization with insight and support for the Wild Ones brand, technology, training, and marketing initiatives.
 Janet holds a bachelor’s degree from University of Wisconsin – Oshkosh in fine arts, including visual communications design and strategic messaging.

 TN, thru 2022, Finance, MBA, biology degree

 NY, thru 2022, Native perennial nursery owner; speaker

 OH, thru 2020, Naturalist; environmental programs dir.

 WV-PAL, thru 2022, Horticulturalist, landscape designer

 PA, thru 2020, Head of Cont.
 Ed., Longwood Gardens

 WI, thru 2020, Teacher (retired); former Chapter Pres.